 That said, it should be mentioned there are 2 perhaps better alternatives of course in my mind:

-1 – Just stick with one pistol type, whether it’s airsoft or firearms you’ll always do better by practicing more with one weapon type and you’ll be able to keep better track on maintenance issues.
+1 – Just stick with one pistol type, whether it’s airsoft or firearms you’ll always do better by practicing more with one weapon type and you will be able to keep better track on maintenance issues.
 Also saves money by just using the one holster in the first place.
 Not to mention magazine, ammo and parts compatibility.

 2 – Where you can, use a universal type holster.
 If you’re not using pistol mounted lights or lasers then there are some good Safarilands or the Warrior universal which will serve you nicely.
 If you want a light then consider the light-grabbing holsters from S&S and Surefire.